VictorAdeB/Currency-Converter/README.md

 - **Tailwind CSS**: For styling the application.
 - **Free Currency Exchange Rates API**: For fetching live currency exchange rates.
 - **Netlify**: This is used to deploy the application.

----

-Feel free to customize the content, add the correct image URL, and replace the deployment link with the actual version of your app!